Remembering someone special

-Tessa, Macular Society member
+John, Macular Society Member

-Many people, like Tessa, remember the Macular Society in their Will because of a family history of macular disease.
+Many people, like John, remember the Macular Society in their Will because of a family history of macular disease.
 Others may remember the Macular Society in their Will to honour a loved one who suffered life-changing sight loss in older age.

 A gift in your Will to remember someone special means their legacy lives on.
 Your gift will help families, many years from now, get the support and advice they need to help a loved one struggling to cope with macular disease.
 Or fund research to find a cure, so that in generations to come, families start to tell a very different story.

-How to leave a gift in your Will
+How to leave a gift in your Will link arrow

 All you need to add a gift in your Will to the Macular Society, to help create a future free of macular disease.

-Free Will-writing offers
+Free Will-writing offers link arrow

 Our free Will-writing services will help you make a Will that looks after your loved ones as well as supporting the Macular Society if you wish.

-We’re here to help
+We’re here to help link arrow

 If you have a question, need help or just want to talk before you decide to leave a gift in your Will, please get in touch.